 We have air purifiers!
 We have invested in a Surgically Clean Air purification system for patient and staff care.
 Hospitals, medical labs, dental clinics, and surgery centers throughout North America are using Surgically Clean Air Purifiers to improve the quality of their indoor air.
 These world-class medical-grade air purifiers remove chemicals, toxins, germs, odors, and most importantly they kill airborne viruses, to help reduce the spread of illness.

 As we resume operations, you will notice some changes around our office in implementing guidelines and recommendations.
-Some of these changes are:
+Here are some of these changes: